core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Capabilities and Settings messages (CSM) are used for two purposes:

-* Each capability option advertises one capability of the sender to the recipient.
+* Each capability option indicates one capability of the sender to the recipient.

 * Each setting option indicates a setting that will be applied by the sender.